DataDog/integrations-core/exchange_server/README.md

 ### Configuration

-1. Edit the `exchange_server.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory, to start collecting your Exchange Server performance data.
+1. Edit the `exchange_server.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory to start collecting your Exchange Server performance data.
     See the [sample exchange_server.d/conf.yaml][2] for all available configuration options.

 2. [Restart the Agent][5]